Photograph by SplitShire

 The energy gels and electrolytes I used were High five ones.

 The shoes I used to train and run were Nike Air Relentless 6.
 They were ok, after running for more than 7 hours non-stop I only had a small blister on my right toe.
-This is a helpful link that gives an overall review about the particular shoe.

 The t-shirts and pants and socks I bought them various shops.
 When I start training for the 100k race next year, I will evaluate and use more professional clothes and shoes.